rl-institut/multi-vector-simulator/docs/model/components.rst

 Heating, Ventilation, and Air Conditioning (HVAC)
 =================================================

 Like other conversion assets, devices for heating, ventilation and air conditioning (HVAC) are added as transformers.
-As the parameters `dispatch_price`, `efficiency` and `installedCap` are assigned to the output flows they need to be given for the nominal heat output of the HVAC.
+As the parameters :ref:`dispatch_price <dispatchprice-label>`, :ref:`efficiency <efficiency-label>` and :ref:`installedCap <installedcap-label>` are assigned to the output flows they need to be given for the nominal heat output of the HVAC.

 Different types of HVAC can be modelled.
 Except for an air source device with ambient temperature as heat reservoir, the device could be modelled with two inputs (electricity and heat) in case the user is interested in the heat reservoir.
 This has not been tested, yet.
 Also note that currently efficiencies are assigned to the output flows the see `issue #799 <https://github.com/rl-institut/multi-vector-simulator/issues/799>`_.
 Theoretically, a HVAC device can be modelled with multiple outputs (heat, cooling, ...); this has not been tested, yet.